 - Urban legends or other common myths.

-- Attempting to extort money because of a claim that your computer has been hacked.
+- Attempting to extort money because of a claim your computer was hacked.

 - An attack or threat of an attack by an organization, country, or person.

-How can I check if an e-mail I received is a hoax?
+How can I check if an e-mail is a hoax?

 How can I prevent falling for a hoax?

 Unfortunately, hoaxes cannot be prevented, especially if you have friends and family who frequently share chain e-mails they receive.
-Our best advice is to not be part of the problem by always verifying an e-mail is not a hoax before forwarding it or sharing it on social media.
-Also, if you do have a friend or family member who shares hoaxes, be sure to let them know what they're doing.
+We advise that you always verify an e-mail is not a hoax before forwarding it or sharing it on social media.
+Also, if you do have a friend or family member who shares hoaxes, let them know what they're doing.

 Why are hoaxes bad?

 An e-mail hoax will do nothing to your computer and is only going to be a waste of your time.
-However, if a hoax is forwarded to enough people, it can cause problems with your e-mail servers if it is sending and receiving too many e-mails because of the hoax.
+However, it can annoy other people, and cause problems for your e-mail service if too many e-mails are sent because of the hoax.